MauroChapero/maurochapero/README.md

     architecture: ["microservices"],
 };
 ```
-# A passionate Full-Stack Web Developer and Salesforce Admin with a specialization in Apex.
+# A passionate Full-Stack Web Developer and Salesforce Admin with a specialization in Apex from Buenos Aires, Argentina.

 ## Find me around the web 🌎:
 - Sharing updates on [LinkedIn](https://www.linkedin.com/in/mauro-nahuel-chapero/) 🚀